St Mark's Basilica in Venice

 Entrance fee St Mark's Basilica 2018

 The Basilica itself is free of charge.
 This is great, especially as the visit to other important churches in Venice is not for free.

-Only for some additional rooms you have to buy a ticket in the Basilica di San Marco:
+Only for other sights you have to buy a ticket in the Basilica di San Marco: